Sending out a Request for Proposal (RFP) should not be taken lightly. It is a crucial step in the complex process of committing to an IDP vendor.

 - Support cost → This is based on the additional service level agreement and the customer support needed.

-Now that we talked about the different components of the RFP template, it is time for you to download the template and use it.
 In the last part of the blog, we will quickly talk about why Klippa should be included in your selection of IDP companies to send an RFP to.